Acoustic shape optimization using energy stable curvilinear finite differences: The forward problem

 Here $\delta^{(s)}_x$ and $\delta^{(s)}_y$ are discrete one-dimensional point sources discretized as in \cite{PETERSSON2016532}, using the same number of moment conditions as the order of the SBP operators and no smoothness conditions.

-We now impose the boundary and interface conditions in \eqref{eq: disc_const_ode} using a combination of SAT \cite{Mattsson2008,Wang2018,Almquist2020} and the projection method \cite{Eriksson2023,ERIKSSON2023111907}.
-SAT is used to weakly impose the outflow and Neumann boundary conditions and to couple the fluxes across the interface, while the projection method strongly imposes the Dirichlet boundary conditions and continuity of the solution across the interface.
+{We impose the boundary and interface conditions in \eqref{eq: disc_const_ode} using a combination of the SAT method \cite{Mattsson2008,Wang2018,Almquist2020} and the projection method \cite{Eriksson2023,ERIKSSON2023111907}.
+SATs are used to weakly impose the outflow and Neumann boundary conditions and to couple the fluxes across the interface, while the projection method strongly imposes the Dirichlet boundary conditions and continuity of the solution across the interface}.
 This choice is made to keep the projection operator as simple as possible while avoiding the so-called borrowing trick necessary for an SBP-SAT discretization \cite{Wang2016}.
-A hybrid SBP-P-SAT method for the second-order wave equation on multiblock domains with non-conforming interfaces was presented in \cite{Eriksson2023}.
-Indeed, the scheme presented here is the same as in \cite{Eriksson2023} if the interpolation operators are replaced with identity matrices.
+A hybrid SBP-P-SAT method for the second-order wave equation on {Cartesian} multiblock domains with non-conforming interfaces was presented in \cite{Eriksson2023}.
+Indeed, the scheme presented here is the same as in \cite{Eriksson2023} if the interpolation operators are replaced with identity matrices {and $\Omega^-_p$ is Cartesian}.
 More details on the projection method can be found in \cite{Olsson1995a,Olsson1995}.
 Let

 where $N = N^+ + N^-$, denote the global solution vector and